spaansba/PowerTree/docs/Edit-PowerTreeConfig.md

 ## DESCRIPTION

-Edit-PowerTreeConfig is a utility cmdlet that manages your PowerTree configuration file.
+Edit-PowerTreeConfig is a utility cmdlet that manages your PowerTree and PowerTreeRegistry configuration file.
 It automatically locates or creates the configuration file and opens it in the appropriate editor for your operating system.

-The configuration file allows you to customize default behaviors for PowerTree, including:

-- Default sorting preferences
-- Display options
-- Line style preferences
-- File filtering defaults
-- Performance settings

 ## EXAMPLES